Inside: A fun collection of picture books that teach empathy to toddlers and kindness songs for kids to teach kids to be kind.

-Teaching kindness is so important in this because a child who wishes to be kind will not want to harm his friends or his mommy.
+Teaching kindness is so important because a child who wishes to be kind will not want to harm his friends or his mommy.
 Right?
+Kindness is good for all of us!

 So I try to teach him: what are some easy ways to be kind?
 Such as saying “Hi” to your friend.
 Be nice to your doggy.
 If you see someone fall down, maybe you can help them up!